DawidFrankiewicz/vox-task/README.md

 # Colored Block Generator | VOX Recruitment Task

 This is a simple web application that allows you to generate a block with an random color.
-You can remove block or change it's color.
+You can remove block or change it's color, swap blocks positions by drag & drop.

 The application is written in Vue 3 with TypeScript, SCSS and uses Vite as a build tool.